University of Technology Sydney

 Teaching and learning strategies

 This course is designed as an interactive, discursive and creative design studio environment.
-The subject will include lectures, exhibitions, debate sessions and time constraint project-based collaborative and individual workshops.
-Students are expected to attend all lectures and studio sessions, and to follow the suggested progress patterns for each design project.
+The subject will include lectures, studio sessions, reading seminars, workshops and exhibitions.
+Students are expected to attend all lectures and studio sessions, and to follow the suggested progress patterns for each design exercise.

 Studio Sessions

-Two three hours sessions per week are structured as guided working sessions in the studios for drawing and making.
-These working sessions include participatory group discussion, using both group and individual work as a means for learning through discussion and critique.
-The course is designed as a continuous, intense and participatory exercise.
+Two three hours sessions per week are structured as guided working sessions in the studios.
+These working sessions include participatory group discussion, using both group and individual work as a means for learning through peer discussion and critique.
+The course is designed as a continuous exercise.
 Assessment components function as an additive process in which it is expected that students work on the progressive improvement of the different deliverables.
 Students must present work in progress to receive feedback during the tutorials.

 Lectures